tlenz88/SimpleSeq/README.md

 ## What tools do I need?

-Although EasyDGE attempts to automatically downloads most of the necessary software/tools, depending on a user's system environment some packages may need to be installed manually.
-Below is a list of all necessary tools to perform differential expression analysis and plotting figures:
+Although EasyDGE attempts to automatically download most of the necessary software/tools, depending on a user's system environment some packages may need to be installed manually.
+Below is a list of all necessary tools to perform differential expression analysis and plotting of figures:

 - [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)
 - [ggplot2](https://ggplot2.tidyverse.org/)